KrishMaheshwari-pro/Excel_Scrapper/README.md

 # NAV Extraction and Mapping Tool

-This project automates the extraction and normalization of NAV (Net Asset Value) data from bulk AMC Excel files.
+This project automates the extraction and normalization of NAV (Net Asset Value) data from bulk AMC Excel files on GOOGLE COLAB.
 It is designed to standardize data into a single CSV file for website uploads and generate a report of unmatched schemes for manual corrections.